 Exercise can include any aerobic movement you enjoy, including walking, biking or swimming.
 The Centers for Disease Control and Prevention (CDC) recommends individuals get at least 150 minutes of moderate intensity aerobic activity per week.
 Participants of the 6-week Get Up & Move Challenge can track aerobic activity while receiving all the health benefits of being physically active.

-The Jump Start Program is a progressive health activity challenge that focuses on three activities known to promote health: hydration, physical activity, and fruit and vegetable consumption.
+The Jump Start Program is a progressive health activity challenge that focuses on four activities known to promote health: hydration, physical activity, fruit and vegetable consumption and mindfulness.
 It is progressive in that every week you will add a new activity, maintain the activity of the previous week(s), and track your progress.
 The challenge can run from 4 to 16 weeks.

 Program Materials and Tracking Sheet